If you represent a school and would like to submit your school to this website please sign up below. You will also gain access to the forum.

 Some of you may find instead that your child opens up but you don’t seem able to move the conversation forward.

-When a parent finds themselves in this situation is not unusual for them to stop trying.
+When a parent finds themselves in this situation it's not unusual for them to stop trying.

 It can help sometimes to stop thinking of this as a conversation – and more about the messages you are trying to share with your child; that they are worth caring about, you do care about them and that even though life feels awful and difficult at the moment it will not always stay this way.